haochencoding/wiki_open_science/README_metrics.md

 # Dictionaries for Processed Data

-GitHub link for all data of these metrics: https://github.com/haochencoding/wiki_open_science/tree/main/data/processed_data
+This is the introduction to the metrics generated based on the data scraped from English Wikipedia API.
+The GitHub link for all data of these metrics: https://github.com/haochencoding/wiki_open_science/tree/main/data/processed_data

 ## Blocking metrics
 The blocking metrics is calculated by processing block log events data, retrieved from English Wikipedia API.
 All metrics are calculated for a specific month of a specific year.
 Data available from December 2004 to June 2023 (will update to December 2023).